 Pittsburgh has enjoyed a great civic and economic comeback of late, and a perfect time to experience all that the region has to offer is during Pittsburgh Pride, which takes place in early to mid-June.
 This year the festivities take place a week later than last year, from June 7 through June 16, 2013, culminating in a final weekend that includes a parade and festival.

-Fans of nightlife can kick off their Pride Weekend on Friday with a Gay Pub Crawl, taking place at more than a dozen gay and gay-friendly bars and restaurants around the city, from 5801 to Images to Real Luck Cafe to Cruze, a hot new gay dance club in the Strip District.
+Fans of nightlife can kick off their Pride Weekend on Friday, June 14, with a Pride Pub Crawl, taking place at more than a dozen gay and gay-friendly bars and restaurants around the city, from 5801 to Images to Real Luck Cafe to Cruze, a hot new gay dance club in the Strip District.

-On Saturday, the big event is Pride in the Street, a wild and rollicking party that begins at 6 pm and takes place in the heart of downtown's gay bar strip, Liberty Avenue, from 9th to 10th streets.
-The party lasts well into the evening and this year features what will no doubt be an incredible concert by Melissa Etheridge, who's expected to perform at around 8:45, for a full 90 minutes.
-DJ Tracy Young keeps the party going late into the night, following the concert.
+On Saturday, June 15, the big event is Pride in the Street, a wild and rollicking party that begins at 6 pm and takes place in the heart of downtown's gay bar strip, Liberty Avenue, from 9th to 10th streets.
+The party lasts well into the evening and this year features what will no doubt be an incredible 90-minute concert by pop star Adam Lambert.
+Other performers include Joe McElderry, Sharon Needles, Ryan Amador & Jo Limpert, David & Devine, and more.

 The excitement on Sunday continues after the parade with a huge and free PrideFest celebration, held from 1 pm until 6:30 pm at Liberty Avenue and 6th and 10th streets.
 The festival includes dozens of vendors representing gay-friendly businesses (including some major corporations) and organizations throughout greater Pittsburgh, plenty of food and a beer garden, and two stages of live entertainment, featuring dozens of performers.